ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 * **Arguments:**  Here you can enter the arguments the application expects when it starts up

+If you paste a path into the **Path** field instead of using the :nobutton:`SELECT` button, you should not include any quotation marks even if there are spaces in the path.

 The **Kill** option instead allows you to select a currently running process to terminate, or type one in if it's not currently running: